Specialist Studies in Technology 3

 |School||School of Education|

-At the completion of this course students will have the capacity to:
+Through undertaking this course students will demonstrate the capacity to:

 |Transition||Students who have completed both EDUC3031 prior to the end of 2009 will be deemed to have completed EDUC3245.|